 Infant breastfeeding difficulties that follow the use of an artificial nipple are often observed as a recency effect, i.e., the primitive reflexes are often more heavily weighted toward the more recently learned feeding method, rather than equal weighting of these reflexive feeding movements for all infant milk-feeding methods all the time.
 A further aspect of the phenomenon is that infant breastfeeding difficulties are less likely to occur when the use of an artificial nipple is avoided entirely or for a sustained period of time, particularly during the early learning period for breastfeeding skill acquisition, when early motor memories are at their most fragile.

 Similarly, there are other fragile aspects of early memories, such as the early learning of a new computer password or a new telephone number.
 It is the rare individual who can build robust memory for a new computer password by using that numerical sequences only once.
 Repetition of task-specific practice is a critical aspect in building robust memory.

 Motor learning is a complex process across the lifespan, and learning how to switch between tasks that are similar yet different (task-switching) is also a time-consuming process as we learn how to discern and differentiate between movements that are appropriate as well as inappropriate for performing various tasks.

-Exclusively bottle-fed infants often display greater skill with an originally used artificial nipple, and often refuse a novel artificial nipple that is different in size, contour, and/or length.
+Exclusively bottle-fed infants often display greater skill with an artificial nipple that was most recently learned, and bottle-fed infants often refuse a novel artificial nipple that is different in size, contour, and/or length.
 When babies have learned to breastfeed as well as bottle-feed, parents often report that their infant will only accept a certain style of bottle nipple.
 When babies and children are given pacifiers (soothers), there are often observable displays of refusal for a different style of pacifier, as well as displays of acceptance for a previously learned style of pacifier.